-As a company founded by a teacher, Digitability understands that special educators are tasks with many responsibilities.
-All resources are differentiated 3 ways to ensure that students can access, comment and develop new skills based on their personal needs.
+As a company founded by a teacher, Digitability understands that special educators are tasked with many responsibilities.
+All resources are differentiated three ways to ensure that students can access material and develop new skills based on their personal needs.
 Each resource is created for a specific tier.
 The indicator for each tier is attached to the title in a green bubble.
-This bubble tells you quickly what tier this supplemental is for.
-(Keep in mind some tiers will share supplementals)
+This bubble tells you quickly what tier this supplemental is for (keep in mind, some tiers will share supplementals).